In the US, the Population Council has offices in New York City and Washington, D.C.

-The Council’s Center for Biomedical Research (CBR) is located on Rockefeller University’s New York City campus.
-CBR develops novel contraceptives and products that protect against sexually transmitted infections, and collaborates with industry and academic partners and leverages the Council’s global presence to ensure our biomedical products are introduced and accessible worldwide.
+The Population Council’s Center for Biomedical Research (CBR)—located on Rockefeller University’s New York City campus—develops novel contraceptives and products that protect against sexually transmitted infections, collaborates with industry and academic partners, and leverages the Council’s global presence to ensure our biomedical products are introduced and accessible worldwide.

-- The Community Demographic Model, a framework that generates climate and population dynamics scenarios simulations, and is used globally as an essential input to Intergovernmental Panel on Climate Change (IPCC) assessment reports and in the US by the NYC Mayor’s Office of Climate Resiliency to create localized demographic projections for adaptation and mitigation analysis at city scale
+- The Community Demographic Model, a global framework that generates climate and population dynamics scenario simulations is used in the US by the NYC Mayor’s Office of Climate Resiliency to create localized demographic projections for adaptation and mitigation analysis at city scale;

-We also translate innovations from our body of research from the Global South to the US context, including:
+We also translate innovations from our body of research in low to middle income countries (LMICs) to the US for marginalized populations: